K1-ZR/practice-git/README.md

 # push changes to the working branch
 git push <remote> <local-branch>:<remote-branch>

-# got to GitHub, working branch and send a pull-request
+# go to GitHub, working branch and send a pull-request

 # accept the changes into remote-master
 ```